Julian-Panditharatne/Crowdfunding_ETL/README.md

 Perform the ETL (Extract, Transform, and Load) process on a crowdfunding dataset that contains information on backers who made pledges to fund independent projects or ventures.
 The data will be migrated from an Excel data file into a PostgreSQL database.
 During that process Python will be used to extract and transform the data, and SQL will be used to load and query the data.

-Resources

-CSV Files

-Python, PostgreSQL, ERD

 Tools

-Using Python, Pandas, Jupyter Notebook, and PostgreSQL database:
+Python, Pandas, Jupyter Notebook, and PostgreSQL database:

 Summary